directories bin contains smarthome.py, the main application deprecated contains deprecated tools, which will be removed in an upcoming release of SmartHomeNG dev development files like a sample plugin doc the documentation of the project resides here etc should contain the basic configuration files 

 /plugins folder, the plugins. is redundant information.

-If the plugin comes with a metadata definition (what allmost all plugins do), there is no need so specify
+If the plugin comes with a metadata definition (what almost all plugins do), there is no need so specify

 class_name parameter.
 This information is retrieved from the metadata.

-Should the need arise to configure a plugin that is located outside the
+Only is the need arises to configure a plugin that is located outside the

 Using an older version of a plugin